 Nothing cuts wood faster or more effectively than a keen hand bow saw.
 However, with repeated use, a bow saw’s shape and sharpness deteriorate.
 Surprisingly, a sharpened saw cuts three times quicker than a dull one.
 So cutting that log will take the least effort and time.
-This means you need to keep your bow saw blade sharpened for maximum impact.
+This means you must keep your bow saw blade sharpened for maximum impact.

 How Do You Sharpen A Bow Saw Blade